Moddable-OpenSource/moddable/documentation/piu/piu.md

 | --- | --- | :--- |
 | `x, y` | `number` | The global position to test, in pixels

 Returns this content if this content is active, bound, and contains the position, and `undefined` otherwise.
+If this content is a `container` instance, returns either one of its contents or itself if the content or itself is active, bound, and contains the position, or `undefined`.

 > Note that this function should only be used after a content has been measured and fitted; otherwise it will always return `undefined`.